adimare/perceptron/README.md

 ```

 # train
-Implements the fmincg algorithm to trains a neural network using the training data given by X and y.
+Implements the fmincg algorithm to train a neural network using the training data given by X and y.

 |Param|Type|Values|
 |---|---|---|